vedi/knowledge-base/src/documents/unity/grow/GrowUltimate_GettingStarted.html.md

 - **Profile** - This module will make your life extremely easy when it comes to connecting your users to Social Networks.
 [API](/unity/profile/Profile_MainClasses) | [Events](/unity/profile/Profile_Events)

-- **LevelUP** - When you want to easily create your game structure and handle your users' state, LevelUp is your guy.
+- **LevelUp** - When you want to easily create your game structure and handle your users' state, LevelUp is your guy.
 [API](/unity/levelup/Levelup_Model) | [Events](/unity/levelup/Levelup_Events)

-- **Insights** - Getting real-time, in-game, information about your users used to be a dream.
+- **Insights** - Getting in-game information about your users in real-time used to be a dream.
 Now it's here.
 Insights will tell you things about your users (as seen in other games) inside the code so you can take actions when it matters.
-This is the power of GROW data network.
+This is the power of the GROW data network.
 [API](/unity/grow/Grow_Insights#MainClasses&Methods) | [Events](/unity/grow/Grow_Insights#Events)

 - **State & Economy Sync** - Your users want to get their balances, levels and other game state parameters when they switch devices.
-Now you can give it to them.
+Now you can let them do it.
 [Events](/unity/grow/Grow_Sync#Events)

 - **Social Leaderboards** - Make your users compete with each other using their favorite social network.
 GROW's Social Leaderboards will let your users compete using their Facebook, Twitter or Google+ accounts.